Call Us/Whatsapp Us: +65 8385 9933 | Email: aman@amanengineering.com.sg for inquiry and free quotation

 Non-compliance with Building and Construction Authority (BCA) regulations in Singapore can have severe consequences for building owners and occupants, including fines and penalties.

-Building owners and occupants must adhere to these regulations to avoid legal and financial consequences.
+Building owners and occupants must adhere to these regulations to avoid legal and financial consequences, carry out recommended repairs and rectifications, and note that overdue PSI may also affect insurance claims.

 Regular Maintenance Strategies for Extending the Lifespan of Commercial and Industrial Buildings